soarqin/DSP_Mods/CheatEnabler/README.md

 * 2.3.6
   + Support for UXAssist's new function within `Finish build immediately`.
   + Add a warning message when `Build without condition` is enabled.
-  + Fix a issue in `Finish build immediately` that some buildings are not finished immediately.
+  + Fix an issue in `Finish build immediately` that some buildings are not finished immediately.
 * 2.3.5
   + Fix another crash in `Skip bullet period`.
 * 2.3.4